INoLiao/nbaWebsite/index.md

 ## Model Training and Testing
 <div align="justify">
-After data preprocessing and feature extraction are completed, model training and testing can be proceeded.
+After data preprocessing and feature extraction are completed, model training and testing can proceed.
 In this section, grid search with cross validation is firstly applied to find the optimal model parameters.
-Afterwards, data size evaluation is conducted to help us understand how data volume influences the model performance.
+Afterward, data size evaluation is conducted to help us understand how data volume influences the model performance.
 Then, voting and stacking models are introduced.
-At last, a comprehensive performance comparison of differet machine learning models are presented.
+At last, a comprehensive performance comparison of different machine learning models is presented.
 </div>

 ### Grid Search with Cross Validation
 <div align="justify">
 8 different frequently used single-stage machine learning models are analyzed in this work.
 Model parameters are optimized by grid search.
 To prevent possible overfitting issue that happens frequently in model training, cross validation is applied.
 Table 2 presents which parameters are considered and in what ranges are they examined.
-Note that since Naïve Bayes model has no parameters to choose, it does not require grid search.
+Note that since the Naïve Bayes model has no parameters to choose, it does not require grid search.
 </div>

 <center><h4> Table 2: Grid Search Parameters </h4></center>